-To verify the usefulness of our FINO for information recovery, we conducted ablation experiments for the positions of the cascade structure, where the network layers are numbered 1, 2, 3 and 4 from the lower to the higher levels in Fig.~\ref{fig:framwork}.
+\textbf{Importance of the Main Components} To verify the usefulness of our FINO for information recovery, we conducted ablation experiments for the positions of the cascade structure, where the network layers are numbered 1, 2, 3 and 4 from the lower to the higher levels in Fig.~\ref{fig:framwork}.
 The specific results are shown in Table~\ref{tab:layer-ex}.
 As can be seen in Table~\ref{tab:layer-ex}, the accuracy of change detection are greatly improved as the more layers employed FINO.
 In particular, during the process from Stage-4 to Stage-2, the improvement of FINO is significant.

 To verify the effectiveness of each component, ablation experiments are carried out on CDL, BSA and REGA, as shown in the Table~\ref{tab:Com.ablation}.
 We use Siam-ResNet as a baseline and verify the performance improvements of the above components on the method in turn.
 As can be observed from the F1 and IoU in the second row of the Table~\ref{tab:Com.ablation}, the CDL improves the performance of the method enormously that further increase F1 by 2.91\% and IoU by 4.68\%.
 It can be noticed from the first and third row of the table that the task-specific nois decouple module REGA is able to improve the model performance greatly, making the F1 increase by 4.36\% and IoU by 7.1\%.
 As shown in the first and forth row of Table~\ref{tab:Com.ablation}, F1 increases 4.66\% and IoU increases 7.61\%.
 The BSA further enhances our capability to detect changes in our approach, shown in row 5 of Table~\ref{tab:Com.ablation}.